mksamelson/mksamelson.github.io/_posts/2019-12-07-customerchurn.md

 I need to find the confusion matrix associated with a point the ROC curve that gives us a "good balance" of true positives and false positives.

-Maximizing *overall* model accuracy is unfortunately not the answer.
-A threshold value that provides overall classification accuracy will attempt to maximize *combined* true positives and true negatives.
-The data is highly skewed in that the number of customers that drop the service is small in comparison to those that don't.
-In attempting to maximize accuracy the model tends to correctly classify negatives in which we are not interested.

 The maximum accuracy the model achieves is approximately 91% at a threshold of .481.